-We will continue to fund the OPERATION TAILGATE initiatives in CY2017 and CY2018 in our efforts to reduce crashes in the Capital Beltway region.
-During CY2016, two OPERATION TAILGATE initiatives took place.
-Although only one operation was initially planned for CY2016 with a second being considered if adequate manpower was available, two operations took place.
-During CY2016, Maryland inspectors dedicated 1144 hours to OPERATION TAILGATE and conducted over 580 inspections (both were increases over CY2015: 667 hours, 530 inspections).
-Due to manpower constraints, Maryland will set a similar goal set for CY2016 of dedicating at least 600 work hours and conducting a total of 350 safety inspections during the OPERATION TAILGATE initiatives in 2017.
+We will continue to fund the OPERATION TAILGATE initiatives in CY2018 and CY2019 in our efforts to reduce crashes in the Capital Beltway region.
+During CY2017, one OPERATION TAILGATE initiative took place during June in conjunction with the ROADCHECK initiative.
+During CY2017, Maryland inspectors dedicated over 500 hours to OPERATION TAILGATE and conducted over 400 inspections.
+Due to manpower constraints and the logistic difficulties of planning and coordinating such a large scale initiative, Maryland will set a similar goal set for CY2018 of having one Operation Tailgate Initiative while dedicating at least 500 work hours and conducting at least 350 safety inspections during the OPERATION TAILGATE initiative in 2018.